The Babysitter’s Coven by Kate Williams

 In 1965, Frances Adams received a fortune.
 This fortune-teller gives her a riddle alluding to the fact that Frances will be murdered.
 Frances does what she can to investigate every person who enters her life, determined to beat the fortune.
 In the present day, Annie Adams visits her Great Aunt Frances, a woman she barely knows.
 Before being able to talk with her, Frances is found dead.
 Annie quickly finds out about the riddle and is determined to solve her murder, no matter the cost.

-How to Solve Your Own Murder is recommended for those who liked Knives Out and I couldn’t agree more.
+How to Solve Your Own Murder is recommended for those who liked Knives Out, and I couldn’t agree more.
 Unlike Knives Out, How to Solve Your Own Murder focuses more on the people who live in the same town as Frances.
 There are certain unlikeable family members, but the town gossip is central to this book.
 Between Annie’s investigations are snippets of France’s journal entries detailing a summer in the 1960s.
-Both stories converge when Annie figures out who killed Frances and who killed one of France’s best friends decades earlier.
+Both stories converge when Annie figures out who killed Frances and who killed one of Frances’s best friends decades earlier.
 It’s been a while since a book has kept me up late reading, but this book accomplished that.
 It’s funny that I was late to my Dungeons & Dragons game because I was reading this book in the parking lot before our session.
 My group laughed at me, but it shows how invested I was in this book.

-Annie as a main character is equal parts naive and sweet.
+Annie, as a main character, is equal parts naive and sweet.
 Annie doesn’t always make the best decisions, yet it fits her character.
 There’s a flirtation between Annie and one of the detectives, but I liked how this book didn’t force a romance between the two.
 Returning to the Knives Out reference, Annie has a list of suspects who could have killed Frances, so this aura of mystery always remains throughout the book.

-I didn’t realize that How to Solve Your Own Murder would be the first book in a series as I was anticipating this to be a stand-alone story.
-I am here for the sequel and I’m curious if this will center around Annie as the main character or if this will be an entirely new mystery altogether.
+I didn’t realize that How to Solve Your Own Murder would be the first book in a series, as I was anticipating this to be a stand-alone story.
+I am here for the sequel, and I’m curious if this will center around Annie as the main character or if this will be an entirely new mystery altogether.
 This book was so cozy and was exactly what I wanted.

-Real Queer America LGBT Stories From Red States by Samantha Allen
+Real Queer America: LGBT Stories From Red States by Samantha Allen

 Image is a picture of a library book.
 It says Real Queer America LGBT Stories From Red States by Samantha Allen.
 It shows a drive in sign with the book's title on it.
 Behind the sign, it shows a country road with a single car driving on it.

 Being from Minnesota, our state is politically liberal.
 However, the politics become more conservative if you drive an hour outside of the Twin Cities, Duluth, or Rochester.
 I feel fortunate to live in Minnesota because while our taxes are high, our quality of life is good.
-I had Real Queer America LGBT Stories From Red States by Samantha Allen on my Goodreads to-be-read shelf for far too long.
-Samantha Allen takes readers on a road trip to the red states in the US and how there is hope for those states.
+I had Real Queer America: LGBT Stories From Red States by Samantha Allen on my Goodreads to-be-read shelf for far too long.
+Samantha Allen takes readers on a road trip to the red states in the US and shows how there is hope for those states.

 Samantha Allen is a journalist who is out and married to her wife.
-Samantha has spent a portion of her life living in what is known as “red states” meaning US states that lean conservative.
+Samantha has spent a portion of her life living in what is known as “red states,” meaning US states that lean conservative.
 There are a lot of stereotypes about living in red states.
 To break these stereotypes, Samantha and her friend, Billy, travel to Utah, Texas, Mississippi, Georgia, Tennessee, and Indiana to help highlight the LGBTQIA+ activists fighting for a better life in their home states.

 I loved everything about this book.
 I have preconceived notions about some US states I haven’t been to.
-I think the way this book is written is delicate in the sense that these states are worth fighting for, but also recognizing that these states have a lot to do to make a safer community for LGBTQIA+ people.
+I think the way this book is written is delicate in the sense that these states are worth fighting for, while also recognizing that these states have a lot to do to make a safer community for LGBTQIA+ people.
 I liked the portion of the book where Samantha visits Mississippi.
 One of my favorite stories to read about was the woman who helped put on Jackson’s first Pride parade.
 This happened in 2016.
-This feels so late, yet, this shows that steps are being taken to make Mississippi more accepting and safe.
+This feels so late, yet it shows that steps are being taken to make Mississippi more accepting and safe.

 I feel biased towards this book because I love road trips.
 It’s one of my favorite ways to see the US.
 While this book deals with heavy subject matter, I like how Samantha documents her travels.
 She tends to find the hidden gems in some of these states that many would overlook.

-Real Queer America LGBT Stories From Red States gives me hope.
+Real Queer America: LGBT Stories From Red States gives me hope.
 Hearing about how other people have stayed in these states because they want things to change, I have a lot of respect for them.
 I couldn’t imagine how difficult it must be to continue the fight.
 This book reminds me how important it is for Pride to exist.

 Fangirl Down by Tessa Bailey